drduh/macOS-Security-and-Privacy-Guide/README.md

 > If you've upgraded to Mac OS X Yosemite (10.10) and you're using the default settings, each time you start typing in Spotlight (to open an application or search for a file on your computer), your local search terms and location are sent to Apple and third parties (including Microsoft).

 ## Homebrew
-I recommend installing [Homebrew](http://brew.sh/) to make installing many software easier.
+Consider installing [Homebrew](http://brew.sh/) to make installing many software easier.

 If you have not already installed Xcode or Command Line Tools, run `xcode-select --install` and a prompt should appear to download and install CLI Tools.